chris-short/devopsish.com/content/post/139/index.md

 ## Process

+[The DevOps Issue | Linux Journal](https://www.linuxjournal.com/content/devops-issue?utm_source=devopsish&utm_medium=newsletter&utm_campaign=139) (subscription required) — This month's edition of Linux Journal is all about DevOps.
+I highly encourage everyone to share with folks getting started on their journey or somewhere along the trough of disillusionment.

 [JEDI: Oracle Playing Politics with Nation's Defense](https://chrisshort.net/use-the-force-larry-oracle-playing-politics-with-nations-defense/) — "Senator Marco Rubio has sent letters to the President urging further scrutinization of [JEDI](https://devopsish.com/tags/jedi/).
 [D]uring his failed presidential run in 2016, Senator Rubio took $4 million from Oracle co-founder Larry Ellison.
 It's also worth noting that Oracle's CEO was on Trump's Transition Team."

 [Amazon vs. Oracle: Effort to turn Trump against Amazon's bid for $10B contract](https://www.cnn.com/2019/07/26/politics/oracle-trump-amazon-defense-contract-conspiracy/index.html) — "White House officials in recent weeks have shown Trump a document that alleges a large conspiracy to award Amazon a 10-year, $10 billion contract to build the Pentagon's cloud computing network, according to three sources familiar with the matter.
 The document, obtained by CNN, is identical to one created by Oracle's top Washington lobbyist, Kenneth Glueck, an executive vice president with the company, Glueck tells CNN."